Online Bidding for Contextual First-Price Auctions with Budgets under One-Sided Information Feedback: Conclusion

 \section{Conclusion}

 We studied contextual first-price auctions with budget constraints under one-sided information feedback.
 We proposed a novel algorithm that combines online gradient descent with robust quantile-based parameter estimation.
 Our algorithm achieves $\widetilde{O}(\sqrt{T})$ regret, which is optimal up to logarithmic factors.
-Future directions include extending to multi-dimensional contexts, adversarial contexts, and partial feedback settings.